dpzwick/ppiclF/README.md

   where y and ydot are vectors that are entirely user defined.

-* Open MPI parallelization allows millions of equations to be solved.
+* Open MPI parallelization allows billions of equations to be solved.

 * Load balances equations based on spatial position of